 To map the spatial distribution of X-ray sources in and around the sample galaxies, we built stacked radial source density profiles (Fig. 1).
-The profiles were extracted from concentric ellipses, whose shape and orientations were determined by the $K{\rm S}$ band photometry of the galaxies (Table 1).
+The profiles were extracted from concentric ellipses, whose shape and orientations were determined by the $K{\rm S}$ -band photometry of the galaxies (Table 1).
 The contribution of CXB sources was subtracted as described in Sect.
 3.1.
-The ob-
+The observed source density profiles are compared with those expected based on the average XLF of LMXBs (Zhang et al. 2012).